Fabiobarsil/caixa-claro-financeiro/README.md

 Sistema financeiro simples para autônomos, prestadores de serviço e pequenos negócios.

+## Business Context

+This system was designed to solve a real problem faced by small business owners: lack of clarity in financial data and decision-making.

+Many users can track income and expenses but struggle to understand:
+- actual profit
+- financial trends
+- client profitability
+- cash flow behavior

+The solution was structured based on business rules, focusing on simplicity, usability and data reliability.

+## Business Rules

+- Each financial entry is associated with a client or category
+- Cash flow must reflect real-time balance
+- Multiple transactions can be linked to a single client
+- Revenue and expense classification impacts reporting
+- Data integrity is prioritized to avoid inconsistencies

+## Process Approach

+- Problem identification based on real user pain
+- Requirement structuring before development
+- Iterative improvement based on system usage
+- Focus on reducing manual processes
+- Continuous refinement of data flow

 ## 📌 Sobre o projeto
 O CaixaCertus nasceu da necessidade de transformar o controle financeiro em algo claro, direto e utilizável no dia a dia.